The San Francisco Bicycle Coalition is proud to be the leading resource for street safety in the city.

 The SF Bicycle Coalition is working to ensure that people biking and walking receive fair and equal treatment by the police.
 We call on the SFPD to use a data-driven approach to ticketing, focusing on the most dangerous behaviors at the most dangerous locations.

-The SF Bicycle Coalition is proud to partner with the SF Municipal Transportation Agency (SFMTA) for Light Up the Night, an annual bike light distribution campaign.
+The SF Bicycle Coalition is proud to partner with Bay Area Bicycle Law for Light Up the Night, an annual bike light distribution campaign.
 With our amazing volunteers, we install hundreds of white front lights and red rear lights (as required by law) on bicycles for people riding in the dark.
-To make sure that the bicycle lights go to those who need them the most, we keep the giveaway locations a secret.
+To make sure that the bicycle lights go to those who need them the most, we keep the distribution locations a secret.